 Types of Builds

-During software build management software, it’s important to determine exactly what kind of build you are dealing with.
+For a software build management tool, it’s important to determine exactly what kind of build you are dealing with.
 This will make it easier for you to read and compile builds.
 For the most part, there are two types of build in the management process:

 Complete Build